keineahnung2345/CUDA_by_practice/02_First_kernel/Source_code/02simple_kernel2/README.md

 From [how to use void ** pointer correctly?](https://stackoverflow.com/questions/9040818/how-to-use-void-pointer-correctly), `void**` is a pointer to pointer.
 `cudaMalloc` use `void**` pointer to change the value(aka, where it points to) of `int*` pointer `d_c`.

+## cudaMalloc, cudaMemcpy, and cudaFree
+`cudaMalloc` operates on pointer of pointer.

+`cudaMemcpy`, and `cudaFree` operates on pointer .